Urinary tract infections (UTIs) also can cause mood swings and are more common in the summertime.

 Frequent UTIs?
 See a specialist — treatment may help

 Some women may experience recurrent UTIs or bladder infections (a type of UTI).
 When these infections happen frequently, such as two or more times in a six-month period, your primary care provider may recommend that you see a specialist, such as a urologist or urogynecologist, to determine the underlying cause and whether treatment can help.

 Some possible causes of frequent UTIs may include kidney or bladder stones, bacteria entering the urethra during sexual intercourse, hormonal changes during menopause, abnormalities in shape or function of the urinary tract, or a predisposed risk for developing UTIs.

 According to Dr. Narcisse, there are also things women can do to help prevent UTIs.

 “In women, it is a good idea to urinate after sexual intercourse,” Dr. Narcisse said.
-“Reviewing proper hygiene techniques may also be beneficial.
+“Reviewing proper hygiene techniques also may be beneficial.
 For example, women and girls should wipe from front to back in order to keep stool from the away from the urinary tract.”